Suleiman the Magnificent

 The city was vibrant, and its importance grew day by day

-Third: Architecture during the reign of Suleiman the Magnificent, the era of the architect Sinan
+Third: Architecture during the reign of Suleiman, the era of the architect Sinan

 The most important landmarks built during his reign